huskyroboticsteam/mission-control/README.md

 ```
 ### Parameters
 - `straight` - straight component in [-1.0, 1.0], where positive means drive forward and negative means drive backward
-- `left` - left component in [-1.0, 1.0], where positive means drive forward on the left side and negative means drive backward on the left side
+- `left` - left component in [-1.0, 1.0], where positive means drive left and negative means drive right
 - `turnCCW` - turning component in [-1.0, 1.0], where positive means turning in the counterclockwise direction and negative means turning in the clockwise direction

 ## Joint Power Request